 A bucket handle meniscus tear is a unique type of meniscus tear.
 Bucket handle meniscus tears are more common in younger athletes.
 They can occur in older adult athletes too, but most bucket handle meniscus tears occur in people under 35 years of age.
 A bucket handle tear is unique because the entire meniscus tears, flips over and becomes stuck in the middle of the knee joint.

-The meniscus is a c-shaped disc.
+A meniscus is a c-shaped disc.
 We have two menisci within our knee, the medial and the lateral meniscus.
-The meniscus functions as a shock absorber.
-The meniscus serves a very important function by cushioning our knee when we walk, run or play.
-If the meniscus tears then that support is lost and osteoarthritis can occur.
+A meniscus functions as a shock absorber.
+The meniscus serves a vital purpose by cushioning our knee when we walk, run, or play.
+If the meniscus tears, then that support or protection is lost, and osteoarthritis can occur.

 What Is A Bucket Handle Meniscus Tear?